needle-tools/needle-engine-support/documentation/blender/index.md

 You can set the Animator parameters from typescript or by e.g. using the event of a Button component

-### Timeline — nla tracks export 🎬
+### Timeline — NLA Tracks export 🎬

-Exporting Blender nla tracks to threejs.
+You can export Blender NLA tracks directly to the web.
 Add a PlayableDirector component (via `Add Component`) to a any blender object.
-Assign the objects in the ``animation tracks`` list in the component for which you want the nla tracks to be exported.
+Assign the objects in the ``animation tracks`` list in the component for which you want the NLA tracks to be exported.

 ![](/blender/timeline_setup.webp)
 ![](/blender/timeline.webp)

 ::: details Code example for interactive timeline playback Add this script to `src/scripts` (see custom components section) and add it to any object in Blender to make a timeline's time be controlled by scrolling in the browsers

 ```ts twoslash
 import { Behaviour, PlayableDirector, serializable, Mathf } from "@needle-tools/engine";